-Each Exportizer edition is available in 32-bit and 64-bit.
+Each Exportizer edition is available in 32-bit and 64-bit architecture versions.

 Compatibility with OS